 - progesterone or progestins (synthetic progesterone) – as oral tablets, injections or intrauterine devices (IUD)

-- Reduce associated pain when present (NSAIDs like mefenamic acid, naproxen, and antispasmodic medicines like dicyclomine, drotaverine)
+3. Reduce associated pain when present (NSAIDs like mefenamic acid, naproxen, and antispasmodic medicines like dicyclomine, and drotaverine)

 If a specific condition (as listed in causes) is diagnosed, it should be treated with the recommended therapy or where needed the appropriate procedure/surgery.
 Sometimes the menorrhagia is non-responsive to common treatments, so in such cases, procedures/surgery (like dilatation and curettage D&C, uterine artery embolization, laser/radiofrequency/balloon ablation, myomectomy, endometrial resection, focused ultrasound surgery or sometimes removal of the uterus- hysterectomy) may be performed by trained and skilled medical experts/gynecologists.

 DECREASED MENSTRUAL BLEEDING

 This is also called infrequent AUB, (or oligomenorrhea) which implies infrequent menses almost always at an interval of more than 35 days or having less than 9 periods a year in adults (for adolescents it is defined as less than 4 periods in 1st-year post starting menses, less than 6 periods in 2nd-year post starting menses, and less than 8 years in the 3rd-5th-year post start of menses.)

 Hypomenorrhea is often used interchangeably with oligomenorrhea and refers to decreased blood volume (<30ml) lost in one menstrual cycle.